BrokenShards/MiInput/readme.md

 ## Changelog

+### Version 0.5.2
+- Now `XInputInterface.dll` is coppied to the build directory on a successful build.
+- Updated SharpLogger to version 0.3.1.

 ### Version 0.5.1
 - Now the xml documentation is built with the binary and is included in releases.